 The Art of Leadership for Philanthropic Leaders

-Now in its tenth year, this special training, based on Rockwood's signature Art of Leadership, is designed to meet the unique needs of philanthropic leaders who wish to further their leadership and collaboration skills.
+Based on Rockwood's signature Art of Leadership, this special training is designed to meet the unique needs of philanthropic leaders who wish to further their leadership and collaboration skills.
 The program is open to all philanthropic leaders: foundation executives, board members, executive directors, program officers, donors, corporate sponsors, and other leaders in a position to leverage resources for social good.

 The Art of Collaborative Leadership